Atiyya ibn Salih: Later campaigns and death

 After Atiyya's requests for military assistance from the Fatimids to restore his emirate were rebuffed, he sought the aid of the Byzantines.
 With support of their troops in Antioch, he launched a raid on Ma'arrat Misrin in Mahmud's emirate in 1071.
 The raid was apparently of little consequence.
 The Byzantines supported Atiyya's activities in the aftermath of their defeat at the Battle of Manzikert and their aim was to weaken or expel the Turkmen troops of the emirate.
-Afterward, he took refuge in the Byzantine capital at Constantinople where he died in July 1073.
+Afterward, he took refuge in the Byzantine capital at Constantinople where he died in July 1073, after falling asleep on a roof while drunk and then falling from it.
+His corpse was taken to Aleppo for burial.